Connect with others who understand.

 Orthostatic Intolerance

 Up to 63 percent of people diagnosed with MS also show signs of orthostatic dysregulation, which could cause fainting.
-In a study of nine people with POTS and a history of MS, all either passed out or nearly passed out.
+In a study of nine people with POTS and a history of MS, all had either passed out or nearly passed out.

 People with MS are more likely to experience orthostatic dysregulation because of demyelination.
-The lesions caused by demyelination get in the way of the electrical messages the nerves are trying to pass to various parts of the brain.
+The lesions caused by demyelination get in the way of the electrical messages that the nerves are trying to pass to various parts of the brain.
 Lesions in the CNS areas that control heart function, lung function, and blood pressure could cause orthostatic dysregulation.

 Epileptic Seizures